sirpaulmcd/sirpaulmcd.github.io/markdown/projects/onion-trail/miscellaneous.md

 # Miscellaneous

-This page is to show off miscellaneous features that don't need their own page.
+This page shows off miscellaneous features that aren't substantial enough for their own page.

 ## Building Interiors